-Motorcycles have always served as shorthand in pop culture: The person riding it was an iconoclast, a guy who knew that part of his charm was that his leather jacket smelled like dusty, sun- baked beef jerky, and that he didn’t give a damn if moms looked at him askance because their daughters were looking at him in a much more promising way.
+Motorcycles have always served as shorthand in pop culture: the person riding one was an iconoclast, a guy who knew that part of his charm was that his leather jacket was dusty and sun-baked, and he didn’t give a damn if mothers looked at him askance, because their daughters were looking at him in a much more promising way.

 Recently, however, that image has morphed into something beyond the Marlon Brando archetype.
 The epitome of cool is no longer just anyone who hops on a motorcycle.
 The machine itself has become a medium for style, a place to make an aesthetic statement.

-One of the main forces behind this evolution is Roland Sands, a motorcycle customizer in Los Alamitos, California.
-Sands brings an artist’s eye to his machines—he is known for his clever, intricate creations that nod to both nostalgia and technology.
-With his 15-person staff, he installs custom retro design elements like vintage headlights and air cleaners on motorcycles alongside cutting-edge carbon-fiber parts.
-Recently, Sands has expanded into lifestyle goods for the wannabe rider in all of us: kick-ass oxblood leather jackets, gloves that pay homage to the irony-fueled patriotism of Easy Rider’s Captain America.
+One of the main forces behind this evolution is Roland Sands, a motorcycle designer and customiser in Los Alamitos, California.
+Sands brings an artist’s eye to his machines – he is known for his clever, intricate creations that nod to both nostalgia and technology.
+With a team of 15, he installs custom retro design elements like vintage headlights and air cleaners on motorcycles alongside cutting-edge carbon-fibre parts.
+Recently, Sands has expanded into lifestyle goods for the wannabe rider in all of us: kick-ass oxblood leather jackets, gloves that pay homage to Peter Fonda’s Captain America in Easy Rider.

 And if gravel rash scars give one gravitas in the motorcycle industry, Sands, 40, has those, too.
-He’s a former AMA 250GP National Champion, a designer with firsthand experience of how form can impact function.
+He’s a former AMA 250GP National Champion, which gives him first-hand experience of how form can impact function.
 This authenticity has become his calling card.
-Motorcycle manufacturers including Ducati, BMW, Harley-Davidson and KTM have commissioned Sands for custom builds; his individual clients are a too- cool collective from the worlds of sports, music and film: Ryan Sheckler, the Red Hot Chili Peppers’ Anthony Kiedis, Brad Pitt and Mickey Rourke, among others.
-Rourke and Sands explore their love of motorcycles in one of the segments in the new film On Any Sunday: The Next Chapter, due out November 7.
+Motorcycle manufacturers including Ducati, BMW, Harley-Davidson and KTM have commissioned Sands for custom builds; his individual clients are a too-cool collective from the worlds of sport, music and film: Ryan Sheckler, the Red Hot Chili Peppers’ Anthony Kiedis, Brad Pitt and Mickey Rourke, among others.
+Rourke and Sands explore their love of motorcycles in one of the segments in the newly released film On Any Sunday: The Next Chapter.

 THE RED BULLETIN: On Any Sunday: The Next Chapter reveals that there’s no such thing as a stereotypical motorcycle person.
 Do you think that’s true?

 ROLAND SANDS: Yeah, and at the same time, to ride a motorcycle you need to be able to accept a certain amount of risk, and I think a large part of the population probably doesn’t do that.
-So maybe we are a certain type.
-We’re all willing to take a measured risk.
+Maybe we’re all willing to take a measured risk.

 When did motorcycles go from being a hobby to being a career?

-My dad, Perry Sands, was a pioneer in motorcycle aftermarket parts, and he always pushed me to work hard.
-As a kid I spent a lot of time at the shop doing every conceivable job, so I got to a point where I was over it.
-I wanted to do something different than work in an assembly department.
-I quit and got a job delivering pizzas but ended up having too many traffic tickets, so they couldn’t hire me.
+My dad, Perry Sands, was a pioneer in motorcycle aftermarket parts in the 1970s, and he always pushed me to work hard.
+As a kid I spent a lot of time at the workshop doing all kinds of jobs, and I got to a point where I was over it.
+I wanted to do something different than work on an assembly.
+I quit and got a job delivering pizzas, but ended up getting too many traffic tickets, so they fired me.
 I think at that point I decided that a creative approach was what I needed to stay interested in the business, so I asked for my job back.
 He was nice enough to rehire me and dropped my pay.

 How did you start racing?

-When I was 18, my dad took me to a road- race school, and I loved it.
+When I was 18 years old, my dad took me to a road-race school and I loved it.
 I ended up going pretty quick and something just clicked for me.
 I really enjoyed the sense of accomplishment, the mental fight, overcoming challenges.
-I can’t remember all of the injuries I’ve had, but I’ve broken over 30 bones.
-Little bones, big bones, sprains, concussions, broken back, crushed liver, ribs, lungs—just dumb stuff.
+I can’t remember all the injuries I’ve had, but I’ve broken over 30 bones.
+Little bones, big bones, sprains, concussions, broken back, crushed liver, ribs, lungs – just stupid stuff.

 How much of that was doing dumb stuff and how much of that was racing?